One-Shot Coding over General Noisy Networks: Introduction

-This paper studies a general class of networks, which we call \emph{acyclic discrete networks}, where there are $N$ nodes connected by noisy channels in an acyclic manner.
+In this paper, which is the complete version of~\cite{liu2024one_isit},\footnote{The conference paper~\cite{liu2024one_isit} includes the description (but not the complete proof) of our one-shot achievable region and the corresponding coding schemes.
+Compared to~\cite{liu2024one_isit}, this complete version includes the complete analysis and proof of our one-shot achievability results, as well as the proof of the lemma needed and the additional explanations.
+Moreover, this complete version also discusses a novel one-shot cascade multiterminal source coding with computing problem, which has not been discussed in~\cite{liu2024one_isit}.
+Additional figures have also been provided for the purpose of illustration.} we study a general class of networks, which we call \emph{acyclic discrete networks}, where there are $N$ nodes connected by noisy channels in an acyclic manner.
 Each node can play the role of an encoder or a decoder (or both) in source coding or channel coding settings.
-This is a one-shot version of the asymptotic acyclic discrete memoryless network studied by Lee and Chung~\cite{lee2018unified}, and includes a wide range of settings as special cases, such as source and channel coding, primitive relay channel~\cite{el2011network, kim2007coding, mondelli2019new, el2021achievable, el2022strengthened}, Gelfand-Pinsker~\cite{gelfand1980coding}, relay-with-unlimited-look-ahead~\cite{el2005relay, el2007relay}, Wyner-Ziv~\cite{wyner1976rate, wyner1978rate}, coding for computing~\cite{yamamoto1982wyner}, multiple access channels~\cite{ahlswede1971multi, liao1972multiple, ahlswede1974capacity} and broadcast channels~\cite{marton1979coding}.
+This is a one-shot version of the asymptotic acyclic discrete memoryless network studied by Lee and Chung~\cite{lee2018unified}, and includes a wide range of settings as special cases, such as source and channel coding, primitive relay channel~\cite{el2011network, kim2007coding, mondelli2019new, el2021achievable, el2022strengthened}, Gelfand-Pinsker~\cite{gelfand1980coding,Heegard1980}, relay-with-unlimited-look-ahead~\cite{el2005relay, el2007relay}, Wyner-Ziv~\cite{wyner1976rate, wyner1978rate}, coding for computing~\cite{yamamoto1982wyner}, multiple access channels~\cite{ahlswede1971multi, liao1972multiple, ahlswede1974capacity}, broadcast channels~\cite{marton1979coding} and cascade multiterminal source coding~\cite{cuff2009cascade}.
+In a broader context, our one-shot achievability results are general enough to be applicable to any combination of source coding, channel coding and coding for computing problems.